MoneyCrush

 • Delay.
 We lived without dining room furniture for years because we couldn’t find something that we both liked and could afford.
 Now that we do have dining room furniture, I sometimes miss the old empty space.

 • Buckle down.
 If you really want something, make it the priority.
-Cut back, do odd jobs to earn extra money, get started with a few passive income ideas, etc, and put every cent you make toward the item you want.
+Cut back, do odd jobs to earn extra money, etc, and put every cent you make toward the item you want.
 It’ll add up faster than you think.

 If you still want to borrow money, at least ask the real questions: How much risk do I feel comfortable in taking so that I can get what I want now without waiting?
 Will I still think making payments was a good idea if I lose my job?
 Will I be locking myself into a certain life if I make payments?